getsentry/sentry-javascript/packages/replay/README.md

 https://user-images.githubusercontent.com/79684/192815134-a6451c3f-d3cb-455f-a699-7c3fe04d0a2e.mov

-## Error linking
+## Error Linking

-Currently, errors that happen on the page while a replay is running are linked to the replay, making it as easy as possible to jump between related issues/replays.
+Currently, errors that happen on the page while a replay is running are linked to the Replay, making it as easy as possible to jump between related issues/replays.
-However, please note that it is _possible_ that the error count reported on the replay detail page does not match the actual errors that have been captured perfectly.
+However, please note that it is _possible_ that the error count reported on the Replay Detail page does not match the actual errors that have been captured.
 The reason for that is that errors _can_ be lost, e.g. a network request fails, or similar.
 This should not happen to often, but be aware that it is theoretically possible.